brunojs02/brunojs02/README.md

 - I'm mobile developer at SHX.
 - I use React Native to build mobile apps.
-- I'm currently learning how to build an api using express, mongodb and typescript, i'm also learning how to use kubernets.
+- I'm currently learning how to build microservices with express, mongodb and typescript, i'm also learning how to use kubernets.
 - My interests are, improve english speaking an listening, learn how to use animations in RN, unit tests and e2e tests with Detox.
 - With Backend i've experiences in Java, Spring Boot, Spring Security, Hibernates, MyBatis and others.